By Marika Sboros

 Burne’s post follows an extensive forensic analysis in February 2015 in the BMJ (British Medical Journal), by British writer, freelance journalist Jonathan Gornall.
 Titled Sugar: spinning a web of influence, it reveals the “true nature of the relationship between industry and (UK) nutritional experts”.

 Noakes is characteristically bullish.
 In an interview with EWN’s Stephen Grootes, he said that Strydom’s action was“possibly the best thing that’s ever happened to medicine in the past 10 or 20 years”.
-How so?